-Here it is.
-After a year in the shadows, the Samsung Galaxy Note 9 S Pen represents an evolutionary milestone for the storied Note series’ pointy pal.
+After a year in the shadows, the Samsung Galaxy Note 9 S Pen presented an evolutionary milestone for the storied Note series’ pointy pal.

-The introduction of Bluetooth LE (Low Energy) support is a revelation, letting users utilize the S Pen as a remote control for all manner of regular smartphone functions.
+The introduction of Bluetooth LE (Low Energy) support was a revelation, letting users utilize the S Pen as a remote control for all manner of regular smartphone functions.
 These include opening the camera, switching between regular shots or selfies (and taking snaps, of course), control music playback, flip through presentation slides, and much more.
-You can read more about all these features here.

 The Note 9 S Pen is the next logical step in the stylus' progression

-The most exciting part of the S Pen’s newfound Bluetooth skills, however, is that we’re only just scratching the surface of its functionality.
+The most exciting part of the S Pen’s newfound Bluetooth skills, however, is it opened up third party access to the nifty little input mechanism.

-Samsung is opening the SDK of the S Pen in the near future, meaning app developers will be able to integrate S Pen interactions with any suitable third-party apps and/or games.
+Samsung opened up the SDK of the S Pen allowing app developers will be able to integrate S Pen interactions with any suitable third-party apps and/or games.
 Adobe and Autodesk lapped it up and so did many other developers.
 You can take a look at our list of best stylus and S Pen apps here.

-Aside from all of the returning features seen on the Note 8, the other notable change to the Note 9 S Pen is the color.
-The ocean blue variant’s contrasting bright yellow S Pen has been the star of all the marketing so far and it’s not hard to see why.
+Aside from all of the returning features seen on the Note 8, the other notable change to the Note 9 S Pen was the color.
+The ocean blue variant’s contrasting bright yellow S Pen was the star of all the marketing so far and it’s not hard to see why.

-All in all, the Note 9 S Pen is the next logical step in the stylus’ progression.
-We can’t wait to see where it goes next.
+All in all, the Note 9 S Pen was the next logical step in the stylus’ progression and it set the ball rolling for what came next.

 What do you think of the S Pen’s journey so far?
 Are there any features you’d like to see that Samsung still hasn’t implemented after all these years?
 Let us know in the comments.